joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

 |ELK | 192.168.1.100   |

+# Red Team
-# Red Team: What were the three most critical vulnerabilities discovered?
+## What were the three most critical vulnerabilities discovered?

 While the web server suffers from several vulnerabilities, the three below are the most critical: